 Oh my!
 I’m doing LOTS of gluten-free baking to get ready for the holidays.
 Here are some basic baking tips to keep in mind as you finish up your holiday baking.
-Also, I’m sharing a new Pamela’s product that’s essential for baking – Not Xanthan Not Guar.
+I’ve included a section on how to bake gluten free as well as gluten free baking tips.

 The holidays are a time when you create cherished memories and share the love with baked goods.
 I want to take the opportunity to share with you some quick tips and a new product that I am baking with so you can enjoy your holiday baking.
 The first thing I want you to know is that baking is an exact science.
 Measure all your ingredients carefully, using a glass measuring cup for wet ingredients and regular dry measuring cups and teaspoons for dry ingredients.